grafana/grafana/docs/sources/datasources/azure-monitor/query-editor/index.md

 **To create a Metrics query:**

 1. In a Grafana panel, select the **Azure Monitor** data source.
-2. Select the **Metrics** service.
+1. Select the **Metrics** service.
-3. Select a resource from which to query metrics by using the subscription, resource group, resource type, and resource fields.
+1. Select a resource from which to query metrics by using the subscription, resource group, resource type, and resource fields.
 Multiple resources can also be selected as long as they belong to the same subscription, region and resource type.
 Note that only a limited amount of resource types support this feature.
-4. To select a different namespace than the default—for instance, to select resources like storage accounts that are organized under multiple namespaces—use the **Namespace** option.
+1. To select a different namespace than the default—for instance, to select resources like storage accounts that are organized under multiple namespaces—use the **Namespace** option.

+   {{% admonition type="note" %}}
-   > **Note:** Not all metrics returned by the Azure Monitor Metrics API have values.
+   Not all metrics returned by the Azure Monitor Metrics API have values.
+   {{% /admonition %}}

    > The data source retrieves lists of supported metrics for each subscription and ignores metrics that never have values.

-5. Select a metric from the **Metric** field.
+1. Select a metric from the **Metric** field.

 Optionally, you can apply further aggregations or filter by dimensions.

 1. Change the aggregation from the default average to show minimum, maximum, or total values.
-2. Specify a custom time grain.
+1. Specify a custom time grain.
 By default, Grafana selects a time grain interval for you based on your selected time range.
-3. For metrics with multiple dimensions, you can split and filter the returned metrics.
+1. For metrics with multiple dimensions, you can split and filter the returned metrics.
    For example, the Application Insights dependency calls metric supports returning multiple time series for successful and unsuccessful calls.

 {{< figure src="/static/img/docs/azure-monitor/query-editor-metrics-dimensions.png" max-width="800px" class="docs-image--no-shadow" caption="Azure Monitor Metrics screenshot showing Dimensions" >}}